xieren58/cardinal/doc/search-syntax.md

 - Boolean expressions still understand parentheses and angle brackets: group segments like `<src|tests> ext:rs`.
 - Use `!` to subtract results: `parent:/Users/demo/Documents !ext:pdf`.
 - Paths and escaped terms share the same syntax as in Everything, so snippets from existing docs typically paste right in.

+## Content Filter

+- Use `content:<text>` to return files whose contents include the given substring: `*.md content:"Bearer "`, `ext:md content:"API key"`.
+- Case sensitivity follows the UI toggle.
+When case-insensitive, the engine lowercases the needle and the scanned bytes; when case-sensitive it leaves bytes untouched.
+- The match is a raw substring search (no regex inside `content:`) across the whole file; multi-byte sequences can span read boundaries.
+- Combine with other filters to narrow scope (`infolder:/Users/demo Projects content:deadline`, `type:doc content:"Q4 budget"`).
+Empty needles are rejected.

 ## Examples